 How much does mystery shopping for Second to None pay?

-When and how does Second to None pay?
+When and how does Second to None mystery shopping pay?

-They pay once a month via either direct deposit to your bank account or with Paypal.
-If you choose to be paid with Paypal, there is a $1 fee they deduct from your earnings.
+They pay once a month via either direct deposit to your bank account or Paypal.
+If you choose to be paid with Paypal, there is a $1 fee deducted from each payment.
+So if you have a bank account, I'd recommend opting for that so you can avoid the fee.

 How do you claim assignments?